pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The object returned by the :func:`~eventsourcing.domain.AggregateEvent.mutate` method can be passed in when calling the method on another event object.
-Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` methods of a sequence of aggregate events can be used successively to reconstruct the current state of an aggregate.
+Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` methods of a sequence of aggregate event objects can be used successively to reconstruct the current state of an aggregate.

 .. code:: python